 Project Supervisor

 If you are a historic preservation construction professional passionate about sharing your skills and knowledge while saving historic structures in some of the most beautiful places in America, HistoriCorps may be the opportunity for you.
-The Project Supervisor is our boots-on-the-ground professional who directs the day-to-day work of each project, provides preservation education, trains volunteers, students and youth in hands-on preservation skills, and works closely with the HistoriCorps Project Manager to communicate project progress and needs.
+The Project Supervisor is our boots on the ground professional that directs the day-to-day work of each project, educates and trains our volunteer workforce, and works closely with the HistoriCorps Project Manager to communicate project progress and needs.

 Program Description